Research

 1. Introduction

 Civic engagement is often assessed by reference to turnout in elections.
-Election turnout in Jersey has averaged 44%, one of the lowest figures in the world.
-In the Jersey Better Life Index 2021 Jersey was recorded as being below every OECD country in respect of civic engagement - because of the low turnout record.
+Election turnout in Jersey has averaged 44% over the last 30 years, one of the lowest figures in the world.
+The Jersey Better Life Index 2023 stated that “Voter turnout in Jersey (41.6% in the June 2022 States Assembly Deputy elections) was lower than in all OECD member and partner countries.
+Across the OECD the latest average voter turnout rate is 70%”.

 The low turnout largely reflects an unwillingness to vote because of attitudes to the Jersey political system.
-This paper sets out and analyses the available data on turnout and attitudes to voting, and then considers possible measures to increase turnout.
+This report sets out and analyses the available data on turnout and attitudes to voting and then considers possible measures to increase turnout.

 2. Summary

-Election turnout figures are generally presented as a single percentage but that figure can be misleading, particularly because of practice in respect of recording the size of the electorate.
+Election turnout figures, calculated by dividing the number of votes cast by the number of registered voters, are generally presented as a single percentage.
+This figure can be misleading, particularly because of practice in respect of recording the size of the electorate.
 Policies designed to increase the size of the electorate can have the effect of lowering turnout.

 Turnout in Jersey elections over the last 30 years has averaged 44.1%.
 There has been significant variation from a low of 39.9% in 2014 to a high of 50.4% in 1993.
-The 1993 figure is an outlier, the next highest figure being 46.7%.
-There is no clear trend in the turnout figures.
-Turnout in the 2022 election at 41.7% was the third lowest over the last 30 years.
+The 1993 figure is an outlier, the next highest figure being 46.7% in 2002.
+There is no clear trend in the turnout figures - turnout in the 2022 election at 41.7% was the third lowest over the last 30 years.

 Until 2011, from when elections for senators and deputies were held on the same day, turnout for the senator elections was significantly higher - by 2.4 percentage points in St Mary, 2.1 percentage points in St Helier and 8.8 percentage points in St Clement.

 Turnout in Jersey elections is lower than in all the OECD countries.
-Switzerland, at 45%, is the only country with a figure below 60%.
-Turnout in the last UK General Election was 67.3% and in the Isle of Man 50.7%.
-Turnout in the last Guernsey election was 79.7%, nearly double the Jersey figure of 41.7%, although this is partly explained by different practices with respect to the electoral register.
+Switzerland, at 47%, is the only country with a figure below 60%.
+Turnout in the last UK General Election was 59.7% and in the Isle of Man, 50.7%.
+Turnout in the 2025 Guernsey election was 72.1%, much higher than the Jersey figure of 41.7%, although this is partly explained by Guernsey’s electoral registration system, which results in a relatively low proportion of those eligible to vote registering to do so.

 Compared with the UK, turnout in Jersey is more heavily concentrated among the elderly and owner-occupiers.
-In the 65+ age group turnout in Jersey was 53%, compared to 74% in the UK.
-The variation in the 16-34 age group was much wider - 17% as against 51%.
-Similarly, tenants are more than three times as likely to vote in the UK than in Jersey.
+In the 65+ age group, turnout in Jersey was 53%, compared to 73% in the UK.
+The variation in the 16-34 age group was much wider - 17% as against 39%.
+Similarly, tenants are twice as likely to vote in the UK than in Jersey.

 Opinion surveys suggest that the reasons for the low turnout are mainly general negative attitudes towards the political system in Jersey.
 The main reasons given for people not voting in the 2022 election were –